Omanawa Falls Power Station: Original electrical equipment

 The 13.5 mi transmission line (which all also carried a telephone circuit) was supported on natural round ironbark poles, spaced on the average 100 yd apart.
 The first 3 mi traversed both the Kopuererua and Tau Tau gorges before the transmission entered Tauranga along the Waikareao Estuary and before being terminated at substation at the western end of Wharf Street where the voltage was stepped down to 400 V for distribution around the town.

 Current status

-The currently installed horizontal Escher Wyss Francis 1,200 hp turbine rotates at 375 rpm.

 The power station equipment was upgraded significantly in 2020 to recover lost turbine efficiency and restore the equipment condition suitable or long term continued operation.
 The upgrade works were carefully planned to maintain the look and feel of the original turbine and its historical significance which added significant complication to the project.
 This included locating a new direct drive generator back on the original foundation thus restoring the unit to its original configuration.
 Output has increased to 330 kW and 2.2-2.5 GWh of electricity a year.
 Generation is fed into Powerco's Kaimai 11 kV feeder to households on Omanawa Rd and further up the Kaimais.